Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 The Binary file will to match the Text file 1-1.

-Everything within '[]' is a byte sequence of a known size.
-Each byte seqence is separated  but is immediately following after previous byte sequence.
-Nothing extra is added between sequences.

-A byte sequence is [[Byte count]:[Name of this Byte sequence]], where Byte count is a number indicating the number of bytes this sequence uses.

 ### 2.4.1 - Key Value Format

 ```
-[n1                 :key byte count]
+[n1           :key size]
-[n1 * key byte count:key]
+[n1 * key size:key]
 [*            :value header]
 [*            :value]
 ```

 #### 2.4.1.1 - Key

-[key byte count] defines how long the key is in bytes.
+[key size] defines how long the key is in bytes.
 Keys are 1 to 255 Bytes and the Bytes define a UTF8 string.

 [key] defines the key of the key value pair.
-The length of which was defined by [key byte count] above.
+The length of which was defined by [key size] above.
 No null terminator is included in the key.

 #### 2.4.1.2 - Value Header